HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 Remember, fuses and circuit breakers are there to protect you and your equipment.
 They're not an annoyance to be bypassed, they're your first line of defense against electrical fires and equipment damage.

 So next time you're setting up a new piece of gear, take a moment to appreciate these little lifesavers.
-They might just save your shack—or your life—one day.
+They might just save your shack — or your life — one day.

 Stay safe, and may all your fuses remain unblown!